ATTACKED OR INJURED AT A BAR – ATTORNEYS

 HOW TO SUE WHEN YOU ARE INJURED AT A BAR IN MN

 There is not automatic responsibility against the bar owner when you are injured at the bar.
-However, the bar is responsible and can be sued if they did something wrong that caused or contributed to you being injured, which is what a lawyer will discuss with you when you call our office for a free consultation.
+However, the bar is responsible and can be sued if they did something wrong that caused or contributed to you being injured, which is what an attorney will discuss with you when you call our office for a free consultation.
 For example, bars are not allowed to continue serving a customer who is obviously intoxicated, and if the bar violates this rule and the over-served customer then hurts someone, the bar is responsible for the resulting injuries.
 This is true for drunk driver accidents in Minnesota, but also assaults and other injuries as well.
-Also, if a bar has reason to know that one of their customer is dangerous, the bar has an obligation to remove that customer or warn the other customers about the dangerous person.
+Also, if a bar has reason to know that their customer is dangerous, the bar has an obligation to remove that person or warn the other people in the bar about the dangerous person.
 Again, if the bar fails to follow this rule, the bar may be held responsible for the resulting injuries.
 These cases depend on the specific facts of the situation, and our top MN personal injury lawyers will ask you questions about your injury at a bar to help determine if you really have a case or not.

 The owner is also responsible for a slip and fall injury at a bar, trip and fall injury and other accidents on the bar premises just like any other store owner.
 In our view, the bar has extra responsibility for an injury where someone fell at a bar because the owner is selling intoxicating drinks to the people in the bar and knows the customers’ balance and perception may be impaired.
 See our Slip and Fall at Business page.

-MN BAR INJURY ATTORNEYS PAM ROCHLIN AND DAVID ROCHLIN
+MN BAR INJURY LAWYERS PAM ROCHLIN AND DAVID ROCHLIN

-Please call our office and talk to an attorney as soon as possible for a free consultation if you are injured or attacked at a bar so a lawyer can discuss the facts with you and start our investigation.
+Please call our office and talk to a lawyer as soon as possible for a free consultation if you are injured or attacked at a bar so an attorney can discuss the facts with you and start our investigation.
 Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years of experience successfully handling hundreds of cases where people have been injured at a bar or other types of accidents.
 We will discuss your case with you and explain your rights.
 An attorney will be happy to meet with you at our office or your home.
-Our MN attorneys will meet with you to discuss your injured at a bar case at our offices in Minneapolis, St. Louis Park, Woodbury, and Edina.
-A lawyer can also meet with you at your some to discuss your bar attack or injury in St. Paul, Rogers, Brooklyn Park, Bloomington, Richfield, Apple Valley, Roseville, Maplewood, Maple Grove, Chanhassen, Chaska, and other surrounding cities in Minnesota.
+Our MN lawyers will meet with you to discuss your injured at a bar case at our offices in Minneapolis, St. Louis Park, Woodbury, and Edina.
+An attorney can also meet with you at your some to discuss your bar attack or injury in St. Paul, Rogers, Brooklyn Park, Bloomington, Richfield, Apple Valley, Roseville, Maplewood, Maple Grove, Chanhassen, Chaska, and other surrounding cities in Minnesota.
 There is no obligation on your part, and we never charge anything unless you receive compensation for your injuries.